Calais Jungle: Fires rage in migrant camp

 "I go.
 Jungle finished," he said, but couldn't say where he planned to go.

-"I'm here working, working, trying to England."
+"I'm here working, working, trying to get to England."